ebzzry/ebzzry.github.io/en/src/nix.md

 <div class="center">March 22, 2017</div>
 <div class="center">Updated: April 6, 2017</div>

->“Don’t worry about what anybody else is going to do.
+>Don’t worry about what anybody else is going to do.
 The best way to predict the future is to
->invent it.”<br>
+>invent it.<br>
 >―Alan Kay

 Ideas that change the way we do computing come rarely.
 A lot of the technology that we are using now